embEDUx/documentation/src/background/design.md

     menu.

 * OpenEmbedded
 * Yocto Project
     TODO lars

 ## Product-Specification Storage Units
 It must be possible to build the products independently from each other.
-Therefore, each product should be managed in a separate storage unit which will be referred as a *repository* from this point on.
-Additionally each platform needs to have its own identifiable storage unit within the *respository*.
-This storage unit will be referred as *branch* from this point on.
+Therefore, each product specification should be managed in a separate storage unit which will be referred as a *repository* from this point on.
+Additionally each platform needs to have its own identifiable storage subunit within the *respository*.
+The storage subunits will be referred as *branches* from this point on.

 ### Repository Format
 Configuration files and specification files are most certainly provided by the